 The key benefits of the Hermes Risk Analysis System include:

-- increased organisational efficiency and efficacy in that limited resources need only be allocated to cases with high priority need for attention, seen in the context of the ruling compliance policy and organizational objectives (e.g. trade facilitation against the need to ensure public security);
+- increased organisational efficiency and efficacy in that limited resources need only be allocated to cases with high priority need for attention, seen in the context of the ruling compliance policy and organisational objectives (e.g. trade facilitation against the need to ensure public security);

-- exceptional configurability – which amongst other things enable the system to:
+- exceptional configurability – which amongst other

 - be used in both real time and batch situations – thereby enabling coverage of all customs risk requirements;